TonyPhipps/SIEM/Detection-Tactics.md

 See Also: https://attack.mitre.org/datasources/ This MITRE effort came out after my work here, and has surpassed it.
+I will look for a way to expand/compliment MITRE's efforts rather than recreate.

 #### ATT&CK Abbreviations Used
 Initial Access (IA), Execution (Exe), Persistence (P), Privilege Escalation (PE), Defense Evasion (DE),